UstadMobile/UstadMobile/ARCHITECTURE.md

 One server process (in one JVM instance) can host multiple learning spaces with minimal overhead.
-HTTP requests are matched to the relevant learning space, and each learning space is mapped to a separate database.
-The CentralDb is used to maintain a database of all learning spaces available on the server.
+HTTP requests are matched to the relevant learning space, and each learning space is mapped to a separate database. [lib-systemdb](lib-systemdb/) is used to maintain a database of all learning spaces available on the system.